Use Cases How It Works Agent Deliberation Security Blog Docs Pricing Login Get Started →

 Agents that work together.
 Grounded in the same context.

-Corla extends beyond context delivery into a coordination layer for multi-agent workflows.
-Agents across separate machines and teams can collaborate through the broker — no human relay, no shared codebases, every exchange audited.
+A coordination layer for multi-agent workflows is on Corla's roadmap.
+The broker today delivers context to single agents; the coordination layer extends that with broker-mediated agent-to-agent exchanges across separate machines and teams — no human relay, no shared codebases, every exchange audited.

 🔗